-Teaching of e-safety begins in Foundation Stage and continues throughout school, both as part of the computing curriculum and within our PSHE curriculum.
+The teaching of online safety begins in Foundation Stage and continues throughout school, both as part of the computing curriculum and within our PSHE curriculum.
 Pupils are taught to use technology safely and respectfully, keeping personal information private.
-They are taught to recognise acceptable/unacceptable behaviour and know a range of ways to report concerns about content and contact.
+They are taught to recognise acceptable and unacceptable behaviour, and know a range of ways to report concerns about content and contact.

-- Child Exploitation and Online Protection: Should you have a concern about your child on line, you can report your concerns here.
+- Child Exploitation and Online Protection: (CEOP) Should you have a concern about your child online, you can report your concerns here.